Outpox/CanvasKeyboard/README.md

 The keyboard support Hover and Click.
 I made this tool to replace the keyboard on [http://csgobindsgenerator.com](http://csgobindsgenerator.com).

 ## How to use
-Check the Doc inside the files for explainations
+Check the Doc inside the files for explanations

 Preview: